SkeletonSkelettron/ngx-validator/projects/ngx-validator/ReadMe.md

 @Name decorator does not validate anything, it is used by `<ngx-label-for>` component to display a property name where you need. <br /> <br />

 @Custom decorator should receive a function in customFunc parameter which returns boolean.
 If evaluation result is false, then validation will return error.
 The function has one required parameter, the value of a class property and optional - datamodel property, which is the instance of a class, where the decorator is used.
-During evaluation this customFunc will receive thouse two parameters and will perform validation.
+During evaluation this customFunc will receive value of the property and class instance as parameters and will perform validation.

 ## Translation support